Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 to `[1, 10]` (note the integral members), then there should be task `id`s of `"1"`, `"2"`, ... `"10"` within the job.
 Once these dependent tasks complete successfully, then this specified task will execute.
-* (required) `docker_image` is the Docker image to use for this task
+* (required if using a Docker image) `docker_image` is the Docker image to use for this task
+* (required if using a Singularity image) `singularity_image` is the Singularity image to use for this task
+* (optional) `singularity_cmd` is the singularity command to use.
+This can be either `exec` or `run`.
+The default is `exec`.
+This option only applies to Singularity containers.
+* (optional) `additional_singularity_options` are any additional options to pass to the `singularity_cmd`.
+This option only applies to Singularity containers.
-* (optional) `name` is the name to assign to the container.
+* (optional) `name` is the name to assign to the Docker container.
 If not specified, the value of the `id` property will be used for `name`.
+This option only applies to Docker containers.
 * (optional) `labels` is an array of labels to apply to the container.
+This option only applies to Docker containers.
 * (optional) `environment_variables` are any additional task-specific environment variables that should be applied to the container.
-Note that environment variables are not expanded and are passed as-is.
-You will need to source the environment file `$AZ_BATCH_TASK_WORKING_DIR/.shipyard.envlist` in a shell within the docker `command` or `entrypoint` if you want any environment variables to be expanded.
+For Docker non-`native` pools, note that environment variables are not expanded and are passed as-is.
+You will need to source the environment file `$AZ_BATCH_TASK_WORKING_DIR/.shipyard.envlist` in a shell within the Docker `command` or `entrypoint` if you want any environment variables to be expanded.
+This behavior does not apply to `native` container pools and Singularity images.
 * (optional) `environment_variables_keyvault_secret_id` are any additional
 task-specific environment variables that should be applied to the container but are stored in KeyVault.
 The secret stored in KeyVault must be a valid YAML/JSON string, e.g., `{ "env_var_name": "env_var_value" }`.
 * (optional) `ports` is an array of port specifications that should be exposed to the host.
+This option only applies to Docker containers.
 * (optional) `data_volumes` is an array of `data_volume` aliases as defined in the global configuration file.
 These volumes will be mounted in the container.
 Volumes specified here will be merged with any job-level